 Ladies and Gentlemen,

-Wood matters!
+Wood counts!
 Wood and timber play a key role in mitigating climate change, conserving finite resources and providing an alternative to materials with an unfavourable environmental footprint.
 Wood from sustainable forestry provides solutions for key current and future challenges.
-The “wood matters” in industry as well.
+The “wood counts” in industry as well.
 In the European Union, more than 2.5 million workers generate revenue of more than EUR 400 billion with the renewable resource of wood.
 Wood and timber have great potential and provide opportunities that we must seize!

 But we also know that climate change represents a serious risk for our forests and constitutes an enormous challenge for the forestry and timber industries all across Europe.
 All of us - the political sector, administration, the business community and society - must work together to counteract this threat.